roz1072-raina/phoenixrising/program.md

 - Inner child awareness

 **Exercises:**
-- Journaling prompts:
+- Journaling prompts
   - What did I need growing up that I didn’t receive?
   - When do I feel most emotionally triggered?
 - Self-reflection
+#### 💬 Question Bank
+- What triggered you this week?
+- When have you felt this before in your life?
+- What did you need in that moment that you didn’t receive?
+- How did you learn to respond this way?
+- What emotion is underneath this reaction?

+---

+#### 🪜 Sessions

+**Session 1: Identifying Patterns**
+...
 #### 🪜 Sessions

 **Session 1: Identifying Patterns**